lyyiangang/TinyFem/README.md

 TinyFem
 =======
-this project's main target is to solve a special problem in mortor design.
+this project's main target is to solve a special problem in motor design.
 When we design a stator of motor, we need to make sure the parameter like thickness,the diameter and the number of holes.
-Different parameters will cause different reuslt. we need to design many times to make get a best arrangement of parameter for the best reuslt.
+Different parameters will cause different reuslts. we need to design many times to make get a best arrangement of parameters for the best reuslt.

-But now, we can use this software to simplify our workflow, and make you pay much more attention on the design rather than on modify paramerters again and again.
+But now, you can use TinyFem to simplify your workflow, and make you pay much more attention to the design itself rather than on modify paramerters again and again.